GianLorenzetto/GianLorenzetto.github.io-www/_drafts/ideas/no_estimates.md

 Using velocity to forecast the number of iterations, but at the same level of precision as your estimates.
 It's more than a month, less than 6 months.

-Forecasting by velocity is "Proxy based estimation" - how much variability in the things where counting (need a good number of these things to calibrate the estimation), the assumption is that the average in the future is the same as the average in the past.
+Forecasting by velocity is "Proxy based estimation" - how much variability in the things we're counting (need a good number of these things to calibrate the estimation), the assumption is that the average in the future is the same as the average in the past.